rngadam/uwh/specification.md

 ### Underwater Behavior

 - **Possessing the Puck:**
-  - If in the opponent's half and close enough, the player will attempt a shot on goal.
+  - If in the opponent's half and close to the goal, the player will attempt a shot on goal.
   - If in their own half or near their own goal, the player will attempt to move the puck towards the side wall to clear it from the scoring area.
-  - Otherwise, the player will attempt to advance the puck towards the opponent's goal.
+  - Otherwise, the player will attempt to advance the puck towards the opponent's goal while trying to keep a distance from the opponents.
   - Players with the puck will try to avoid nearby opponents by adjusting their movement angle.

 - **Opponent Possessing Puck:**
   - If the puck is near their own goal, all nearby defenders will aggressively pressure the puck carrier.
   - Backs will position themselves between the puck carrier and their own goal to intercept.
-  - Forwards will move towards the puck carrier to apply pressure.
+  - Forwards will move sandwich the puck carrier to apply pressure.

 - **Puck is Loose:**

-  - If the loose puck is near their own goal, players prioritize chasing it directly.
+  - If the loose puck is near their own goal, players prioritize moving it away from the goal.
-  - Players who are on the opposite side of the pool from the puck may move towards the center or consider surfacing.
   - Generally, players balance chasing the loose puck with moving towards their assigned formation position.
-Defensive players prioritize maintaining formation more than forwards.
+  - Defensive players prioritize maintaining formation more than forwards.

 ---

 ## Dynamic Formation Guidelines

+- We want to visualize the dynamic nature of the formations across the game area for both teams
+- Formation position depends on
+  - if own team or opponent is controlling the puck
+  - how close to own goal or opponent goal we are
+  - which players are at the bottom and which players are at the surface
+- two sets of guidelines: one for red team, one for blue team.

-### Vertical Guidelines
+### Lines Guidelines

-- Replace vertical lines with **dotted guidelines** in the color of the team in possession.
-- These guidelines represent forward, mid, and back roles.
+- These guidelines represent forward, optionally mid (2-2-2, 3-2-1, 2-3-1 all have midfielders), and back lines.
+- These guidelines connect from one sidelines to the otehr
-- The guidelines adjust dynamically based on the puck's position and the team in possession.
+- The guidelines, adjust dynamically based on the puck's position and the team in possession.
-- Label the guidelines as "F" (Forward), "M" (Mid), and "B" (Back).
+- Labeled guidelines as "F" (Forward), "M" (Mid), and "B" (Back).
+Labels appear in the team color;
+  - one team labels is on the near sideline, the other team labels is on the far sidelines

 ---

-### Horizontal Guidelines
+### Position Guidelines

-- Replace horizontal lines with **dotted guidelines** in the color of the team in possession.
+- These guidelines represent forward, optionally center (3-3 or 3-2-1 or 2-3-1 formations all have a center position), and backs left, center or right
-- If the puck is on the left wall, the left guideline should be parallel to the wall, and the right guideline should be two meters to the right.
+- If the puck is on the near sideline, the left position guideline is closely parallel to the near sideline
+  - and the right guideline should be two meters to the right.
 - Maintain a constant distance between all guidelines to guide player positioning.

 ---

-### Persistent Guidelines
+### Drawing Guidelines

-- Keep the dotted guidelines visible even when no team has possession of the puck, using their last known positions.
+- Keep the dotted guidelines visible even when no team has possession of the puck, using their target positions.
-- Use a neutral color (e.g., gray) for the guidelines when no team has possession.
+- Lines guidelines should be parallel to the end walls and position guidelines should be parallel to the sidelines.
+Both position and line guidelines are labeled. labeled appear outside the game area and follow the guidelines they label.
+- left, center, right should be parallel to sidelines (near and far wall). labels are outside the endlines.
+- forward, mid, back guidelines are parallel to the endlines labels are outside the sidelines.

 ---

-### Test the Changes
+### How the guidelines update dynamically

-1. Start the simulation and observe the horizontal lines (`L` and `R`).
-2. Verify that the lines adjust dynamically based on the puck's position when a team has possession.
-3. Confirm that the lines remain visible and retain their last positions when no one has the puck.
+Guidelines represent tight formation moving across the playing area.
+They update according to the game dynamic.

+Guidelines are equidistant by about a body length and relative to whichever player holds the puck and their own position.

+For example, if the forward left has the puck, then the left guideline and forward guideline intersects on where the forward left is so that other players can know what their target position is when surfacing.

+If the opposing team has the puck, then guidelines are drawn for optimal placement for defense around the opposing player holding the puck.

+### AI used

+- The intersection between a line guideline and a position guideline is where the corresponding player goal to optimally position themselves is
+  - example : where the red forward guideline intersects the red left guideline is where player 1 of the red team will try to move to to ideally position themselves
+- Guidelines are suggested relative to the player who has puck.